el1sc/PcOrganiser/readme.md

 ## Graphical app (recommended)

-Run `dist/Datei-Verschieber.exe` (double-click).
+Run `Datei-Verschieber.exe` (download from release or in dist folder) (double-click).
 Pick a source folder, a destination folder, enter one or more extensions (e.g. `pdf jpg png`), and hit **Preview** or **Start**.